- 2 onions

 5. Add the bouquet garni to the pan.
 Tip in the potatoes and lentils.
 Crumble in the stock cube and spoon in 1 tbsp Dijon mustard.
 Pour in 1 ltr boiling water and stir well.
 Bring to the boil, then pop a lid on the pan and reduce to a gentle simmer.
 Cook for 30 mins, or till the potatoes are tender.

 6. Meanwhile, separate the chard leaves and stalks.
 Roughly shred the leaves and finely slice the stalks.
-When the stew has cooked for 30 mins, stir in the chard.
-Cook for a further 5 mins.
+When the stew has cooked for 30 mins, stir in the chard and cook for 5 mins to soften it.
 Squeeze in the juice from the lemon.

-7. Have a taste of the stew and add more salt and pepper if needed.
-Ladle the stew into warm, deep bowls and serve.
+7. Taste the stew and add more salt or pepper if needed.
+Ladle the stew into warm bowls and serve.